himmAllRight/himmAllRight-source/content/post/setup-optifine-minecraft-flatpak.md

 Comments = "True"
 +++

-Over the last couple of months I have started playing Minecraft (Java) on my desktop again.
-With my [graphics card update](), I wanted to start using some shaders.
-Nothing fancy, but something to bring the game up to the next level.
-However, unlike when I was in college, these days I can install and play minecraft using a [flatpak]().
-This makes it convienient to install, but can make figuring out how to install something like mods or Optifine a bit more complicated.
+Over last few months, I picked up Minecraft (Java) on my desktop again.
+After [upgrading my graphics card](/post/rx580-upgrade), I wanted to start using shaders.
+However, unlike when I was in college, these days I can install and play minecraft as a [flatpak](http://flatpak.org).
+While using the flatpak makes installing minecraft convenient, it also complicates installing a mod like Optifine.
 So here's how to do it.

 <!--more-->